-Lark is proud to announce we will have one of the very limited '79 Bumblebee guitars, the coolest looking Frakenstrat guitars Eddie built, in our opinion.
+Own a piece of history, the last limited run Eddie was involved with before is untimely passing.
+The coolest looking Frakenstrat guitars Eddie built, in our opinion.
 Limited to only 50 pieces world-wide, this is a spot on replica of the original.
 Get ready to dance the night away with all the beautiful girls with this rare beauty!

 Story of Bumblebee